• Log in

 This Brevo vs. Mailchimp pricing comparison helps you understand the true cost difference as you scale.

-Brevo’s volume-based pricing makes it more predictable and cheaper for large lists, while Mailchimp’s contact-based billing escalates quickly.
+Mailchimp’s contact-based pricing escalates quickly.
 For businesses scaling beyond 10k subscribers, I’ve found Brevo often costs less than half of Mailchimp, especially when accounting for unsubscribed/duplicate contacts being billable on Mailchimp.

 Note: Brevo recently revamped its pricing structure, introducing new Standard and Professional tiers between the existing Starter and Enterprise plans.
 The update slightly lowered entry prices and reorganized features across tiers, while keeping the Free plan available but less prominently displayed.